LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 ### Impossible puzzles

-If you search for this term on the internet, you'll probably find a lot of hard, but certainly solvable, Sudokus.
+If you search for the term "impossible sudokus" on the internet, you'll probably find a lot of hard, but certainly solvable, Sudokus.
 People like to exaggerate the difficulty of these puzzles.
 There is, however, a very large set of puzzles that are truly impossible.
 They're trivially easy to construct.
-The easiest way to do so, is to play a game of Sudoku and make a mistake XD.
-Here are two puzzles which are impossible from the start:
+The easiest way to do so, is to play a game of Sudoku and make a mistake 😆 Here are two puzzles which are impossible from the start:

 <div id="unique-name" class="row">